CorMah-22/Homework/Mahfoud_week7_Section7Homework.md

 4. In your own words, Briefly explain Primary Keys and Foreign Keys.

-**Primary key** is unique indetifier for each row in a table, it only appears once in table.
+**Primary key** is unique identifier for each row in a table, it only appears once in table, it cannot contain NULL values

-**Foreign Key** is primary key tat used in diffrent table from the orginla table and can be repeated in the new table.
+**Foreign Key** is primary key that is used in different table, and can be repeated in the new table(contain duplicate values).

 #### Question 5